YevheniiaVovk/glowfix-landing/README.md

 1. **Clone it:** `git clone https://github.com/YOUR_USERNAME/appliance-repair-landing.git`
 2. **Open it:** Just double-click `index.html` and you're good to go!
 3. **Customize it:** Feel free to change the colors or services to match any brand.

----
-*Created with focus on quality and performance by [Yevheniia Vovk].*